 Underneath the dresser sitting behind me, an ant scurried across the floor.
-No more than a centimeter in length, it marched to the edge of the wall and snuck into a tiny crack there, one that would lead it outside.
+No more than a centimetre in length, it marched to the edge of the wall and snuck into a tiny crack there, one that would lead it to the outside.

 Drawing my attention away, I turned my focus downwards.
-Looking down through the floor boards, past the hard packed ground and into the sewage network that existed beneath the house, I witness a small family of rats nesting in an old abandoned pipe.
+Looking down through the floorboards, past the hard-packed ground and into the sewage network that existed beneath the house, I witnessed a small family of rats nesting in an old abandoned pipe.

-Next I shifted my attention to my left.
-My head didn't even need to turn in that direction, all I had to do was focus and I could look past the room walls as if they weren't even there and see the courtyard that lay beyond them, where a dozen and more of my relatives trained together or practiced their morning kata.
-Whenever the hands of those sparring would clash, chakra would erupted like electric sparks, filling the air around them in a dazzling display of flickering lights.
+Next, I shifted my attention to my left.
+My head didn't even need to turn in that direction, all I had to do was focus and I could look past the room walls as if they weren't there and see the courtyard hidden beyond them, where a dozen and more of my relatives trained together or practised their morning kata.
+Whenever the hands of those sparring clashed, chakra erupted like electric sparks, filling the air around them in a dazzling display of flickering lights.

 The Byakugan is amazing.

-These eyes may not be on par with the Rinnegan but they are something truly extraordinary, in my mind they are just as miraculous as my reincarnation.
-I could not believe how much I could see now.
+These eyes may not be on par with the Rinnegan but they were something truly extraordinary.
+In my mind, they were every bit as miraculous as my reincarnation.
+I couldn't believe how much I could see now.
 Every direction, through every obstacle, only limited by the amount my mind could take in at any moment.

 Yes, it's official.
 The Byakugan rocked.

 A sharp burning sensation in my eyes, one that had been steadily growing for a while, told me I was quickly approaching my limit.
-I did not know what would happened if I pushed my eyes any further, but it did not take a genius to realize that burning pain was not a good sign.
-Reluctantly I turned off the Byakugan, cutting off the flow of my chakra to my eyes and return them to their dormant state.
+I didn't know what would happen if I pushed my eyes any further, but it didn't take a genius to realize that burning pain in your eyes wasn't a good sign.
+Reluctantly I turned off the Byakugan, cutting off the flow of my chakra to my eyes and returning them to their dormant state.

 It was like being plunged into the dark after standing under the noon sun.
-Where once I could see everything now all I could see what lay before me and even that was limit to the light spectrum of the human eye.
-After the vision of the Byakugan I may as well have been blind.
+Where once I could see everything, now all I saw was what laid before me and even that was limited to the light spectrum of the human eye.
+After the sights the Byakugan granted me I may as well have been blind.

-And now all I could see through my eyes was the view of the now all too familiar ceiling of the children's play room instead of the 360 vision that I'm already beginning to miss.
-The sounds of toddlers playing began to register in my ears now that I was no longer so focused on my sight.
+All I could currently see through my eyes was the view of the now all too familiar ceiling of the children's playroom instead of the 360 vision that I'm already beginning to miss.
+The sounds of toddlers playing began to register in my mind now that I was no longer so focused on my sight.

 Resisting the urge to rub my eyes even as they continued to burn, knowing from experience that it will only make things worse, I sat myself up.
-Around me a dozen or so children babbled nonsense as they played with their toys, none over the age of four.
+Around me, a dozen or so children babbled nonsensically as they played with their toys, not one over the age of four.

 She kept trailing her fingers over the palm of the toddler's hand, repeating words of encouragement into his ears.

 The caretaker said something else as she trailed her fingers again.
-Whatever it was I couldn't understand, my grasp of the language being what it was, but I didn't need to know what she was doing, I already knew.
+Whatever it was I couldn't understand, my grasp of the language being what it was, but I didn't need to understand her words to know what she was doing, I already knew.
 She was teaching him how to use his chakra, just like she did with me.